-White tea is considered a prized tea, often harvested just with the buds and simply withered in the sun.
-The leaf buds and baby leaves are carefully plucked by hand so as the leaves are not bruised, which could threaten the flavour and quality.
-Some farms harvest the tea without human touch, using tiny scissors and a bowl, historically white tea was only plucked by virgins before the sun rose in the day.
-A lot of work for your special cup.
-Contains the least caffeine of the tea family.
-It's a winner for health benefits.
-Due to the very minimal processing, research shows higher levels of antioxidants than that of green tea, a reason why white teas are more expensive.
-Manufactured completely or mostly by hand the delicate process takes 4-5 days on average.
-Try it - called white tea as the steep is nearly colourless and tastes light and refreshing, perfect all day in the More Tea Bottle.
+White tea comes from the same plant as green, oolong and black tea – camellia sinensis.
+White tea is considered a prized tea, harvesting just the buds and youngest leaves then simply withered in the sun and air dried.
+Only the sweetest buds and baby leaves with the fine downy hairs are plucked.
+All carefully done by hand so as the leaves are not bruised, which could threaten the flavour and quality.
+A reason why white teas are more expensive.
+Processing continues by hand taking 4-5 days on average.
+Try it - called white tea as the steep is nearly colourless and tastes light and refreshing, a perfect all day tea in the More Tea Bottle or cup.